DUNE/p3s/documents/src/JOB.md

 If anything is amiss, contact the developer.

-### Make sure you can access the monitoring server
+### Make sure you can access the p3s server
+Try to access p3s-web.cern.ch in your browser (if you are at CERN).

 Currently the server p3s-web.cern.ch is only accessible within the confines of the CERN firewall.
 If you want to access it from an external